pyarmak/entrada-1x-docs/user/docs/exams/post.md

 **Feedback:**
 * Release Score: Enable this to return scores to leaners after the submit an exam.
 Enable ‘Release Feedback’ if you want learners to get ??? when they get their scores; you can further modify whether to release all question or just incorrect questions.
 Set the release start and end dates to delay feedback if required.
 * Re-Attempt Threshold: set a minimum score to merit completeness, then set an allowable number of attempts to attain the minimum score.
 * Attach GradeBook – select a gradebook entry to attach the exam to (the list will prepopulate based on the learning event selected in step 1).
+The results of this will be that once graded, the grades from this exam will automatically populate the gradebook for the appropriate curriculum period and audience.
 **Review**
 This page provides a summary of all the choices you’ve made for this exam post.